CristianColdea/EM_efficiency_map/README.md

 To-do list:
 * Understand the EM model.
-* Generate three interdependent value lists: EM speed/rpm, torque and efficiency.
-* Code an interpolation function for the values not covered within the lists, so efficiency could be delivered continuously across speed and torque ranges.
+* Efficiency is computed based on regression => we need a function to implement the regressor so efficiency could be delivered continuously across speed     and torque ranges.

 ## Status